 9. The New York State DREAM Act.

 QuestBridge is a non-profit that partners with universities to offer scholarships to underprivileged students, DACA recipients included.
-The programme goes from high school to college for the first job.
+The program goes from high school to college for the first job.

 Other Resources for DACA Students